yaman-lk/web-portal/README.md

 🔘 use the suitable html files in template for the pages that you are creating

 >**images may not show in your pages**
-images links provided in html files are not matching with the angular relative paths, so care about it
+images sources provided in html files are not matching with the angular relative paths, so care about it
 ( see how image links are used in home page and use that way in your html files too )

 ## Development server